 The dry skin caused by eczema stimulates the nerve endings in the skin, sending a message to the brain that it is itchy, and the brain will respond with a behaviour which is often scratching that itch.

 With eczema, prevention is better than cure

 The most effective way to stop children scratching eczema is by minimising the itching with a good skin maintenance routine and avoiding known triggers.
 Keeping rooms cool, dressing itchy kids in loose cotton clothing and avoiding using harsh soaps and detergents on anything (and anyone) they come into contact with.
-When these measures haven’t worked, a cold compress (or an ice cube) can often be effective at stopping a localised itch – we keep a novelty gel-filled cold compress in the fridge for the purpose (which also comes in handy for bumps and bruises).
-Another method of avoiding scratching is to lightly tap or drum the itch with your fingers until it fades – the vibration created by the tapping interferes with the nerve signals responsible for the itch.
+When these measures haven’t worked, a cold compress (or an ice cube) can often be effective to stop localised eczema itching – we keep a novelty gel-filled cold compress in the fridge for the purpose (which also comes in handy for bumps and bruises).
+Another method of avoiding scratching is to lightly tap or drum the itch with your fingers until it fades – the vibration created by the tapping interferes with the nerve signals responsible for the eczema itch.
 On really itchy days (or nights), children’s Piriton can be helpful for some children, but it will make them drowsy.

 Distraction tactics for scratchy kids